 - the risks of the client’s preferred course of action were not clearly explained

-- it was a ‘papering exercise’; ie the adviser had processed the case on an insistent client basis but this was clearly not representative of what had happened in practice
+- it was a 'papering exercise', for example the adviser had processed the case on an insistent client basis but this clearly did not reflect what had happened in practice

 - the adviser advised the client not to transfer out of the DB scheme (although the client insisted) but then recommended a product that was not suitable (with reference to the outcome and assessment of the information gathered about the member)

-How common or rare does the FCA expect insistent client cases to be?
+How common or rare do we expect insistent client cases to be?

 It is unlikely to be common for clients who are seeking advice to disregard that advice.
-Where clients are required to take advice (for example in relation to DB pensions and other safeguarded benefits) then some may decide to disregard that advice.
+If clients are required to seek advice (for example, about DB pensions and other safeguarded benefits), some may decide to disregard it.
 We do not have a pre-conceived idea about how often this will occur.